ukcs485gFall18/midterm1-eye_ohh_ess_____/README.md

 # Added capabilities:
 - Resizing placed objects
-    - User can resize the object using buttons
+    - User can resize the object using pinch gestures
 - Rotating placed objects
     - The slider on the bottom lets the user rotate the ship across the Z axis
 - Resetting Position